andybaaall/thread-front-end/README.md

 The repo for our server is located here: [thread-back-end](https://github.com/alexsophiekim/thread-back-end).

 ## Installation
 To install everything needed for this project, you need to have a stable version of Node JS and NPM installed on your computer or server.
+You may wish to use Vagrant to host your sever, if you're not the administrator on the computer you're using.

 ### Clone and install the front-end project
 ```sh